Lettice Knollys1

 Lettice, Lady Paget 2

-Lettice Knollys was the daughter of Henry Knollys and Margaret Cave.1,3 She married William Paget, 4th Lord Paget (of Beaudesert), son of Thomas Paget, 3rd Lord Paget (of Beaudesert) and Nazareth Newton, before 19 June 1602.1 She died in 1655.3 She was buried at West Drayton, London, England.3 Her will was probated on 14 June 1655.3
+Lettice Knollys was the daughter of Henry Knollys and Margaret Cave.1,3 She married William Paget, 4th Lord Paget (of Beaudesert), son of Thomas Paget, 3rd Lord Paget (of Beaudesert) and Nazareth Newton, before 19 June 1602.1 She died in 1655.3 She was buried at West Drayton, London, EnglandG.3 Her will was proven (by probate) on 14 June 1655.3

 Her married name became Paget.
-As a result of her marriage, Lettice Knollys was styled as Lady Paget of Beaudesert on 19 March 1603/4.
+After her marriage, Lettice Knollys was styled as Baroness Paget of Beaudesert on 19 March 1603/4.

 Citations